 - (1) Vest selection should be appropriate for the size and needs of the child.
-Proper fit must account for seasonal changes in clothing. - (2) The decision to use a vest should be made by an IFSP or IEP team that includes qualified personnel and the parent. - (3) The use of safety vests should be noted on the IFSP or IEP. - (4) Vests should be anchored, as specified by the manufacturer. - (5) The decision to use vests for wheelchair usage must be made by an IFSP or IEP team that includes qualified personnel and the parent and should be noted on the IFSP or IEP. - (6) Caution should be given to gastrostomy tubes, trachoestomies and shunts. - (7) Pre-school children, due to their age, weight, physical development and their overall mental ability, should be securely fitted with a crotch strap supplied by the manufacturer.
-(All vests are required under FMVSS 213 to have a crotch strap.
-It is not optional.) - (8) If unrestrained students share the seat with a student in a child safety restraint, the student using the restraint should be placed in a window seating position, but never in front of an emergency window. - (9) The seat behind the child in a vest must be kept empty or occupied by a child who is also in a child safety restraint system.
+Proper fit must account for seasonal changes in clothing. - (2) The decision to use a vest should be made by an IFSP or IEP team that includes qualified personnel and the parent. - (3) The use of safety vests should be noted on the IFSP or IEP. - (4) Vests should be anchored, as specified by the manufacturer. - (5) Caution should be given to gastrostomy tubes, trachoestomies and shunts. - (6) Pre-school children, due to their age, weight, physical development and their overall mental ability, should be securely fitted with a crotch strap supplied by the manufacturer.
+(Only vests required under FMVSS 213 will have a crotch strap supplied by the manufacturer.
+It is not optional.) - (7) If unrestrained students share the seat with a student in a child safety restraint, the student using the restraint should be placed in a window seating position, but never in front of an emergency window.

-(10) Portable seat mounting straps should be checked for proper fit by transportation personnel during pre-trip inspections.
+- (9) The seat behind the child in a vest must be kept empty or occupied by a child who is also in a child safety restraint system. - (10) Portable seat mounting straps should be checked for proper fit by transportation personnel during pre-trip inspections.